A Visit to the Tibes Indian Ceremonial Center

 Details

-Admission is $3/adult, $2/child (5-12 years old), $1.50 for seniors (60-74 years old) and handicapped, and $1/student (with ID).
+Admission is $3/adult, discount for children under 12 , seniors, handicapped, students (with ID).
 Adults over 75 and kids under 5 are free.
 You usually pay at the gate.
 But if there is no one at the gate, go to office for your tickets and tour information.
+I hear it is Cash only.

-The Center is open Tuesday through Sunday from 8am to 4pm.
+The Center is open Tuesday through Saturday from 9am to 3:00pm.
+But get there by 2pm just in case!).
 Closed on Monday (unless it’s a Monday holiday, then they’re open on Monday and closed on Tuesday).

 Allow about 1½ hours.